 Trust your instincts.
 If you feel that someone is a potential threat, or is harassing you, walk away.

 Don’t bother with politeness.
-Ignoring people who stare, beggars, and the overly-intrusive is the best way to get rid of them.
+Ignoring people who stare, beg, and the overly-intrusive is the best way to get rid of them.

 If you are in trouble, don’t be afraid to call out for help.
 Social shaming plays a big role in Indian society, and the chances are good that aunties and uncles will crowd around and defend you – and heap shame on the badmash who troubled you.

 As part of your research, find out which parts of India are more tourist-friendly, and which neighborhoods are considered safer.
 In Delhi, I recommend South Delhi, for example – an upscale residential area where you are less likely to run into touts, con men, drug dealers, and those who prey on tourists.

 States such as Kerala and Rajasthan, which see a lot of tourists, are generally a better option for female travelers, and especially solo female travelers.
 Goa is a popular destination, but it also has a “party scene” and has been the location of crimes against women travelers.
 Stay away from drugs and the drug culture in Goa and wherever else it is found in India.